 If your favorite language isn’t on the list then it doesn’t mean it isn’t the bee’s knees.
-DevOps is a term used to define a state of mind and a methodological process for technology.
+DevOps is a term used to define a methodological process for IT teams.
 This means it’s not an ironclad one-size-fits-all tech approach.

 Earlier, practicing continuous integration and continuous delivery was something that was next to impossible.
 But with advanced levels of automation, application delivery is made friction-free with continuous integration/continuous delivery workflows.

 What are the Best Programming & Scripting Languages for DevOps Engineers?

 Without wasting any more time, let’s dig right in!
 (In no particular order)

 When it comes to DevOps, GoLang is my #1 choice.

 GoLang is the new kid on the block – emerging from Google’s own open-source kitchen – and it’s been taking the DevOps world by storm since its inception in 2009.
 Its syntax draws inspiration from other popular languages such as Python and C++, making it relatively easier for new programmers to pick up on.

 Also, Golang developed for speed, the language emphasizes on lean, network-efficient runtimes means great things for DevOps.